 Patients or their legal representatives are ultimately responsible for all charges for services provided.
 We expect your payment at the time of your visit for all charges owed for that visit as well as any prior balance.
 Some insurance plans tell us precisely what you will owe at your visit; in that case, we may request full payment for your share when you check in or out.
 Other insurance plans do not provide immediate information regarding patient responsibility; in that case, you will be mailed a statement to settle your account.
 Timely payment upon receipt of your statement is requested to avoid incurring late fees.
 Late fees will be charged if payment is not received within 30 days of the statement date.
 Payment plans are available upon request.

 If you have an Annual Wellness Visit or Physical Exam but need additional services, we may bill you for those additional services.
 All services for patients who are minors will be billed to the custodial parent or legal guardian.

 TYPES OF PAYMENTS

 4. Uninsured Patients / Self-Pay.
-If you do not have insurance or if the services provided are not covered by your insurance, payment for all services is due at the time of your visit.
-Two options are available: 1) a prompt pay discount is available if you pay in full at the time of service; or 2) we can bill you if you do not pay at the time of service.
-If the total charge amount is not available at the time of checkout, you may be required to pay a deposit that will be applied to your charges.
-If the deposit exceeds actual charges then a refund will be issued.
+If you do not have insurance or if your insurance does not cover the services provided, payment for all services is due at the time of your visit.
+Two options are available: 1) a prompt pay discount if you pay in full at the time of service, or 2) we can bill you if you do not pay at the time of service.
+If the total charge amount is unavailable at checkout, you may be required to pay a deposit that will be applied to your charges.
+If the deposit exceeds the actual charges, a refund will be issued.

 NOTE: If you take advantage of our Card on File process, you will not be required to pay a deposit at the time of your visit.